What exactly is Stoicism and what Stoic Virtues can you adopt into your daily life to make you feel, more alive?

 More often than not, you’ll realize many of the things you are inclined to react to, ultimately happen regardless of whether or not you react.
 Why waste resources on the inevitable?

 We rarely find enough hours in a day to do the things we want to do.
-Once you decide you are no longer willing to use precious resources towards empty causes, your life feels immediately weightless.
+Once you decide you are no longer willing to use precious resources towards empty causes, your life feels immediately weightless with virtue.

 Lastly, appreciate all you have, and measure yourself and your life, on that – instead of all which is lacking.